buffy007/garni/README.md

 Also, this is output of php script.
 You should see same information in your browser.

-If you see correct testing information in browser and also in file, try start your Garni Meteo device.
-You should see in garni.json data values from your device.
+If you see correct testing information in browser and also in file, close your browser and never use testing URL again.
+Now, try start your Garni Meteo device and insert there correct domain name (only).
+You should see data values from your device in garni.json file.

 ## Options
 If you want switch off php output, please comment this line in php script